minimind/dispatch-on-value-for-python/README.rst

 Dispatch on Value for Python
 ============================

-This package provides the ability to dispatch on values (as opposed to dispatching on types) by pairing functions with patterns.
+This Python 2.7/Python 3.x package provides the ability to dispatch on values (as opposed to dispatching on types) by pairing functions with patterns.
 It uses pattern matching to dispatch on complex, nested data structures containing lists, dictionaries and primitive types.
 You can use ``lambda`` to do expression matching and utilise wildcard parameters to ensure identical values can be matched (see ``any_a``).
 It can alleviate complicated and difficult to read ``if ... elif ... elif ...`` chains and simplify the code.

 Value patterns can be registered dynamically, allowing a great flexibility in determining which functions are called on which value patterns.